Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

   },
 ```

 This will set the title and sub-title text to empty and set the background image to the new title picture file.
-You can now restart the serve and take a look at the web page.
+You can now restart the server and take a look at the web page.
 Both the desktop and mobile sites will change.

 ![](images/2022-05-19-00-39-35.png)